nebiros/registry-rails/README.md

 register.get(:baz, "default_value") #=> "default_value"
 ````

-The original issue was this: How to get the `current_user` data inside a model?, so I ended up
+The original issue was: How to get the `current_user` data inside a model?, so I ended up
-with this gem, so, now the example.
+with this gem, so, now, the example.

 ````ruby
 class ApplicationController < ActionController::Base